c1twcny/Arduino/README.md

 Arduino codes
 =======
+Update (Y2024)

-This directory contains Arduino codes for testing:
+This directory contains generic and simple Arduino test codes.

+It used to contain Arduino codes for testing:
 (1) Pololu ZumoBot accelerometer & magnetometer features/functions.
 (2) Sharp IR sensor (model GP2Y0A02Y) testing.
 (3) Processing sketch used for visualizing accelerometer/magnetometer outputs from ZumoBot.